-In order to meet these objectives, the Board approved a stock option plan for the Corporation in 2006 (the "Stock Option Plan").
+In order to meet these objectives, the Board approved a stock option plan for the Corporation in 2006.
 Each option granted under the Stock Option Plan allows its holder to purchase one common share of the Corporation.
 Any option that has not been exercised at the expiry date is canceled.
 For more details on the Stock Option Plan, see 5.2 The Stock Option Plan below.